Dry-Leaf/kaimen/README.md

 - Download the latest [release](https://github.com/Dry-Leaf/kaimen/releases/tag/latest)

 ### Setup
 Gelbooru requires api credentials to be provided to pull metadata from it.
-Your credentials can be found at the bottom of [this page](https://gelbooru.com/index.php?page=account&s=options).
+After making an account and logging in, your credentials can be found at the bottom of [this page](https://gelbooru.com/index.php?page=account&s=options).

 ![Gelbooru Setup](https://github.com/user-attachments/assets/60744096-5e80-4714-a7b6-6a261d3e2d61)